qiskit-community/lindbladmpo/INSTALL.md

 The above script will work for the default locations, and on _Linux_ only (see below for _Mac OS_ and _Windows_).
 In order to override where ITensor has been built, use:

-    make ITENSOR3_DIR="..."
+    make ITENSOR3_DIR="<path>"

-where above, replace the three dots with the path to the ITensor library, for example "/cygdrive/c/Users/Goran/itensor3".
+where above, replace <path> with the path to the ITensor library, for example "/cygdrive/c/Users/Goran/itensor3".

 In order to build on _Mac OS_ execute: